 The loop filter consists of two resistors (R2 and R3) and three capacitors (C6-C8).
 C7 and C8 may be omitted in applications where high loop bandwidth is desired.
-The values shown in Table 13 can be used for data rates up to 4.8 kBaud.
-Component values for higher data rates are easily found using the SmartRF® Studio software.
+The values shown in Table 13 are optimized for 38.4 kBaud data rate.
+Component values for other data rates are easily found using the SmartRF® Studio software.